-My Thanksgiving was one filled with texting, Snapchat, Skyping, Facetime, Beam robots and ringing phones.
+My Thanksgiving was one filled with texting, Skyping, Tweeting, FaceTime, Beam robots and ringing phones.

 Some people HATE the way technology impacts their family at gatherings — people on digital devices rather than having conversations — 'making us more alone, even when we're together.'
 But is that really true?

-This blog is about perspective on the impact of digital devices, and the bigger picture on what's going on: an accelerating trend where our connection with people is independent of our physical location.
+This blog is about perspective on the impact of digital devices, and the bigger picture of what's going on: an accelerating trend whereby our connection with people is independent of our physical location.